ahmetb/cloud-run-faq/README.md

 If your server supports HTTP/2 upgrade via the `h2c` (unencrypted HTTP/2) protocol, it will safely fall-back to HTTP/1.1.

-If you develop an app that **only** speaks HTTP/2 (with H2C), Cloud Run will not currently route requests to it, as Cloud Run does include prior knowledge headers and only routes requests as HTTP/2 for gRPC.
+If you develop an HTTP/2 **only** server, Cloud Run will not currently be able to route requests to it, as Cloud Run does include prior knowledge headers by default.

 ### Is gRPC supported on Cloud Run?